E-Cigarette Injuries – Here’s How To Get Compensated

 The U.S. Fire Administration has said that over 80 percent of e-cig explosions happen when the device is being charged.
 The cause of these explosions is almost always due to lithium ion battery failure, and the faulty batteries have been known to fly a couple of feet across rooms, making them dangerous projectiles.

-E-Cig Injuries in Indiana – Get Legal Help Today!
+E-Cig Injuries – Get Legal Help Today!